fdb/slarg-website/outreach/freedom-is-a-responsibility.md

 ---
 A project week initiated and curated by Sint Lucas Antwerp and [Stadscanvas](https://www.fameus.be/stadscanvas) (Fameus)

+During this week we engaged with different languages and scripts and collaboratively thought of a quote that we could share and work on artistically in two calligraphy styles.

 Workshop different Perso-Arabic calligraphy styles by Tamim SahebZada

+T﻿he square geometrical calligraphy version of the quote was screen-printed on tote bags.

+With students Sint Lucas Antwerp participants & Stadscanvas.

 More information: [Ruth Razan Loos](https://slarg.be/people/ruth-razan-loos/)